Skip to main content

 The scope is practical: what data exists, which workflows matter, what is already supported, which controls apply, and what evidence is required before launch.

-- Initial import, linkage, and data-quality review
+• Initial import validation, record linkage, provenance, and data-quality review

 What affects pricing